RCK10274/Complete_one_project_on_a_daily_basis/README.md

-Dedicate time to practicing coding by initiating a simple side project each day.
+Dedicate a little time to practicing coding by initiating a simple side project each day.